saptak/saptak.github.io/_posts/2025-04-06-mental-health-analysis-and-support.md

 - **Concern Detection Accuracy**: The system achieved high accuracy in identifying posts with mental health concerns, with over 85% agreement with human annotations.
 - **Response Quality**: Responses were evaluated for empathy, accuracy, and helpfulness, showing strong performance across these dimensions.
 - **Evidence Integration**: The system successfully incorporated relevant evidence-based information in its responses.
+- **Workflow Execution**: The LangGraph implementation demonstrated reliable routing and processing of inputs based on concern severity.

 ### Example Analysis